pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/further-requirements-for-annotated-publications.md

 It should be noted that publications annotated by means of the OpenMinTeD platform will be automatically assigned the appropriate values for these elements.

-As regard the data format of annotated publications, please note that OpenMinTeD has endorsed the use of the [XML Metadata Interchange](http://www.omg.org/spec/XMI/) \(XMI\) format, specifically the representation of a [UIMA CAS](https://uima.apache.org/d/uimaj-2.9.0/references.html#ugr.ref.xmi) to encode annotations on text in particular when exchanging data between components within a workflow; the RDF-based [WebAnnotation](https://www.w3.org/annotation/) standard will be used to make annotations produced by OpenMinTeD workflows accessible to third parties and to encode annotations above the text level, e.g. on document/collection level.
+As regard the data format of annotated publications, please note that OpenMinTeD has endorsed the use of the [XML Metadata Interchange](http://www.omg.org/spec/XMI/) \(XMI\) format, specifically the representation of a [UIMA CAS](https://uima.apache.org/d/uimaj-2.9.0/references.html#ugr.ref.xmi) to encode annotations on text in particular when exchanging data between components within a workflow; the  [WebAnnotation](https://www.w3.org/annotation/) standard will be used to make annotations produced by OpenMinTeD workflows accessible to third parties and to encode annotations above the text level, e.g. on document/collection level.